Thinking of writing short stories? Looking to start your writing career? Have a love of short stories but is it worth the time and effort?

-And it takes time to finish a complete novel which you can’t predict to bang on the first time you publish your first novel.
+If nothing else the most important way to build a writing career is to write a lot.
+It takes time to finish a complete novel which you can’t predict to be a success on the first time you publish.

-So it is better to write multiple short stories first to expand your audience and your expertise before you try to bang the big picture.
+So it is better to write multiple short stories first to expand your audience and your expertise before you try to nail the big one.

 “Write a short story every week.
 It’s not possible to write 52 bad short stories in a row.” ― Ray Bradbury